snowplow/scala-forex/README.md

 4. `getNearestDay` is the rounding configuration for latest eod(at) lookup.
 The lookup will be performed on the next day if the rounding mode is set to EodRoundUp, and on the previous day if EodRoundDown.

-5. `baseCurrency` can be configured if the user is using Unlimited or Enterprise account.
-If it is set to other currencies other than USD, the configurableBase value in OerClientConfig object has to be set to true accordingly.
+5. `baseCurrency` can be configured to different currencies by the users.

 For an explanation for the default values please see section **4.4 Explanation of defaults** below.